syncfusion-content/winui-docs/winui/Slider/tooltip.md

 # Tooltip Features in WinUI Slider

-This section helps to learn about how to add tooltip in the slider.
+This section explains how to add the tooltip in the Slider.

 ## Show Tooltip

-You can enable tooltip for the thumb using [`ShowToolTip`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_ShowToolTip) property of slider.
-It is used to clearly indicate the current selection of the value during interaction.
+You can enable tooltip for the thumb using the [`ShowToolTip`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_ShowToolTip) property of Slider.
+It is used to indicate the current selection of the value during interaction.
 The default value of [`ShowToolTip`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Sliders.SliderBase.html#Syncfusion_UI_Xaml_Sliders_SliderBase_ShowToolTip) property is true.

 {% tabs %}